San Marcos

 BOOK A GUIDE TRIP

 Originating in San Marcos, Texas at base of the Balcones Escarpment the San Marcos River is fed by one of the greatest outflows of spring water from the Edwards Aquifer – 250 million gallons of water flow out of the springs each day!
-Eventually joining with the Brazos and Guadalupe Rivers, it continues down to the Gulf Coast.

 The headwaters is ultra clear, narrow, and fast moving with lots of vegetation, including Texas wild-rice, a native grass found only in the upper two miles of the San Marcos River.
 The heavy flowing spring water stays a consistent 70 degrees year ’round, so you can still catch fish on a 30 degree winter morning!
 The fish in this stretch prefer a more insect and hatch based diet, although you’ll have some success with small bait fish as well.
 Hop along the public parks, beginning with San Marcos City Park for bank fishing access or take your kayak for a float.